THE NATIONAL INSTITUTE OF FLAMENCO

 We teach flamenco dance and music, and through doing so, teach autonomy, self-respect, and empowerment.
 Children and youth learn to connect to culture and history, providing opportunities for community healing through the arts.

-COMMUNITY LEGACY.
+COMMUNITY CENTERS

 Eva Encinias founded the Institute in 1982 but began her efforts in teaching and performing for the community long before then.
 A flamenco dancer and teacher, Eva instilled in her family not just the art form, but the importance of using flamenco as a tool to improve oneself and one’s community.
 Eva carried on the community-focused work of her mother, Clarita García de Aranda, whose dance studio in the neighborhood that was once known as Los Candelarias in Albuquerque’s North Valley, enriched generations.
 Clarita’s School of Dance provided scholarships to anyone interested, and Clarita’s generosity rippled through generations of her family.
 Eva herself expanded efforts at impacting more people on a larger scale, spearheading the founding and growth of the National Institute of Flamenco.